PeterCamilleri/CX16/docs/vm_shampoo.md

 Now we can begin to understand what level of performance awaits us.
 Taking the fastest fetch and decode choices we get a minimum execution time of 21 clock cycles (7+9+2+3).
-At the proposed speed for the Commander X 16 of 8MHz, this yields ‭380,952 virtual machine instructions per seconds.
+At the proposed speed for the Commander X 16 of 8MHz, this yields ‭380,952 virtual machine instructions per second.
 This is the upper limit.

+Choosing the slowest options we get 40 clock cycles (24+11+2+3).
+This then yields 200,000 virtual machine instructions per second.
+This is _not_ the lower limit.
+Recall that the execute phase is a _nop_. things can get much slower when real work is to be done.

+It is valuable to realize that this is still pretty quick by 8-bit standards.

 [Back to the Top](#vm-shampoo-summary)